maliahavlicek/what2do2day/README.md

 - [x] Create - events are created when users either create an event, or create a place.
 - [x] Read - Before an event is added to or updated, a uniqueness check is done to ensure the name and date/time combination is unique for events associated to the place.
 If the event already exists, the user is presented error messaging and routed back to the Events List Page or Update Events List Page.
 - [x] Update - The attendees list for an event is updated when a user interacts with the Join Event (Count Me In) functionality.
 First the Events database is read to determine if the max number of attendees has been met, and if not, the user is added to the attendee list.
 Users can also update events from the navigation menu and change every aspect of an event, but the uniqueness check is still required.
-- [ ] Delete
+- [x] Delete - When a place is hard deleted, all of it's associated events are removed from the system.
+Users can perform a soft delete by updating the event's share property.

-Due to the lack of user roles or permissions deletions of events do not happen.
+Due to the lack of user roles or permissions, there is no  menu option to perform hard deletions of events.
+Events are only deleted from the database in association with the removal of a place.
 Events can be turned off via a soft delete by updating the share property.
 Ideally past events would be deleted and cleaned out of the databases if they have not been revised in a month to save space and reduce the number of records to keep the database efficient.

 Create, Read and Update functionality for the Events table is housed in the [what2do2day/events/controllers.py](what2do2day/events/controllers.py) file.
 #### Metrics Clicks